InterCooperative-Network/icn-v2/README.md

 *   Write tests for new functionality.
 *   Make sure all tests pass (`cargo test --workspace`).
 *   Run linters (`cargo clippy --workspace -- -D warnings`).
 *   Submit a pull request with a clear description of your changes.

+## 🚧 Known Issues

+- `ed25519_dalek::PublicKey` import fails during `cargo check`, even with correct dependency.
+- Suspected IDE or toolchain cache issue.
+Reboot or `cargo clean` may not be sufficient.
+- Proceeding with implementation assuming proper availability of the `PublicKey` type.